-The good thing about the front camera is it don’t click artificially soft or enhanced selfies which don’t look really great.
+The good thing about the front camera is it doesn’t click artificially soft or enhanced selfies which don’t look really great.
 It takes more natural photos with accurate colors in good light conditions.

 Camera Software – The camera UI and software is simple if I have to describe it in a word.

-There are some very interesting options and modes like the one we just saw B&W – you can also click images with mirror effect , tunnel effect and so on.
+There are some very interesting options and modes like the one we just saw B&W – you can also click images with a mirror effect, tunnel effect and so on.
 Some cool stuff to try and play.

 Check Out Some More Photos Shot on the Xiaomi Redmi 3S Prime (Check Below Image Gallery) Click on Image to Enlarge.

 The 3S Prime is driven by Qualcomm’s latest Snapdragon 430 SOC and Adreno 505 GPU.
 There’s plenty of storage as well since it ships with 32GB of internal storage and allows storage expansion as well.

 The processor is coupled with 3 GB of RAM, which is plenty for a phone selling at such a low-cost.